it3xl/git-repo-sync/README.md

 **git-repo-sync** implemented as a bash script.

-The main idea of this tool is to install, auto-run periodically and forget.
+The main idea of this tool is to install, auto-run periodically and forget.<br/>
+But see the Trade section below.

 ## Use cases